PayString/rfcs/src/spec/payid-easy-checkout.md

 ## PayID Easy Checkout URL Assembly
 The PayID Easy Checkout URL resulting from PayID Easy Checkout Discovery represents the resource on the wallet that can be used to complete a payment.
-However, before directing a payer to their sending client, the PayID Easy Checkout client MUST append all of the query parameters defined in section (TODO: link to section).
+However, before directing a payer to their sending client, the PayID Easy Checkout client MUST append all of the query parameters defined in the [following section](#payid-easy-checkout-url-query-parameters).

 The PayID Easy Checkout URL SHOULD be parsed by the wallet client to retrieve the values set by the recipient client.
 It is RECOMMENDED that wallet clients use these values to pre-populate a payment transaction.